data-mechanics/course-2016-fal-proj/ktan_ngurung_yazhang_emilyh23/README.md

 ![webService](https://github.com/ktango/course-2016-fal-proj/blob/master/ktan_ngurung_yazhang_emilyh23/webservice.png)

 The web service incorporates Leaflet, an open-source JavaScript library that displays an interactive map.
 Our map illustrates the zip codes by area, colored by gradients.
-The gradients are defined by the calculated ratings for each zip code (darker color represents a higher rating and lighter color represents a lower rating).
-The map is initialized to show one pin in the heart of Boston and shading by overall zip code rating.
+A darker color represents a higher rating and lighter color represents a lower rating.
 After users input their queries for the optimal zip code(s), the map will zoom in/out to frame new pin(s) that are dropped on the optimal zip code location area(s).

 On the top right corner of our map, there is a toggle that allows users to select different "views".